buckmelton/notes/bucks-rails-notes.md

     - any helpers you put in here, through inheritance, gets inherited by all controllers.

     - good place to put filters e.g. before_action :ensure_logged_in!

+#### Rails Console
+Different from ruby console.
+Rails console allows you to verify the auto-generated ActiveRecord associations and the consequent objects.
+`be rails console`